kawaiifoxx/java2uml-api/README.md

    ![Class Diagram](./docs/assets/GettingStarted_SS/generate_uml-diagram_response.png)

-The Downloaded [file](./docs/assets/GettingStarted_SS/java2uml-api.svg) should have class diagrams.
+The Downloaded file should have class diagrams.
 Below is a class diagram generated for java2uml project. take a look.
 <br>
 ![Class Diagram](./docs/assets/GettingStarted_SS/java2uml_cd.gif)
 <br>
-Here's a link to actual svg file
-Java2uml can also perform many other tasks besides generating class diagrams.
+Here's a link to generated [svg file](./docs/assets/GettingStarted_SS/java2uml-api.svg) Java2uml can also perform many other tasks besides generating class diagrams.
 Also if you dont have a java source code lying around, or you are just to lazy to zip your source code, you can upload this [sample](https://github.com/kawaiifoxx/java2uml-api/blob/main/src/test/testSources/ParserTest/test.zip) as well.